 (Updated regularly.
 Please tell us what you think!)

-With the collaboration of Volunteer Optometric Services to Humanity, VOSH-Virginia and Sin Barreras continued offering eye examinations and free eye glasses at the SB office on July 1 and July 8, serving six patients each evening.
+With the collaboration of Volunteer Optometric Services to Humanity, VOSH-Virginia and Sin Barreras continued offering eye examinations and free eye glasses at the SB office on July 1 and 8th and August 14, serving sixteen patients so far.
 Thanks to VOSH-Virginia, this will be an on-going service!
 Call for an appointment the next time these optometrists visit.

 Open House!
 June 27